RaphaelIT7/gmod-common-module-base/README.md

 #### USE_PREFIX
 > default: "true"

-If enabled, it will use the gm[realm]_[Project]_[platform].[extension] format.
-Else, it will just use [Project].[extension] name.
+If enabled, it will use the gm[realm]\_[Project]\_[platform].[extension] format.
+Else, it will just use the [Project].[extension] name.

 #### REALM
 > default: "sv"

-The Realm this module is compiled for.
+The realm this module is compiled for.

 #### LINUX_FILEEXTENTION
 > default: "dll"

-The File extension for Linux compiles.
+The file extension for Linux compiles.
 Used in cases where you compile a .so file.

 #### WINDOWS_FILEEXTENTION
 > default: "dll"

-The File extension for Windows compiles.
+The file extension for Windows compiles.

 ## Build Options
 #### BUILD_64x
 > default: "false"

-If enabled, the Project is also compiled for the 64x
+If enabled, the project is also compiled for the 64x

 #### BUILD_32x
 > default: "true"

-If enabled, the Project is also compiled for the 32x
+If enabled, the project is also compiled for the 32x

 #### BUILD_WINDOWS
 > default: "true"

-If enabled, the Project is also compiled for Windows
+If enabled, the project is also compiled for Windows.

 #### BUILD_LINUX
 > default: "true"

-If enabled, the Project is also compiled for Linux
+If enabled, the project is also compiled for Linux.

+#### BUILD_CACHE
+> default: "false"

+If enabled, the workflow will use ccache & GitHub's cache for project files to improve build speed.

 ## Upload Options
 #### ARTIFACT_EXPIRE
 > default: 30

-How long the Artifacts are available.
+How long the artifacts are available.
 30 days by default.

 #### PDB_ARTIFACT_EXPIRE
 > default: 1

-How long the Artifacts for .pdb files are available.
+How long the artifacts for .pdb files are available.
 1 day by default.

 #### UPLOAD
 > default: "artifact"

 How the result should be uploaded.
-Can be sftp or artifact.
-Only works for Linux.
+Can be `pterodactyl` or `artifact`.
+Only works for Linux/Windows always uses artifacts

-#### UPLOAD_PATH
-> default: "garrysmod/lua/bin/"

-If UPLOAD is set to SFTP, it will upload the result in the given directory.

 #### UPLOAD_PDB
 > default: "false"

 If enabled, the .pdb file will also be uploaded.

-### SFTP Options
+## Pterodactyl Options
-All options listed below are only used if `UPLOAD` is set to `sftp`.
-SFTP wasn't tested much, so this could have some problems.

-#### SFTP_IP
+#### PTERODACTYL_PATH
-> default: ""
+> default: "garrysmod%2Flua%2Fbin%2f"

-The IP of the SFTP server.
+The path to upload the file into.
+Replace / with %2F

-#### SFTP_PORT
+#### PTERODACTYL_RESTART
-> default: 22
+> default: "true"

-The Port of the SFTP server.
+If true, it will shutdown the server before uploading the file and afterwards start it back up.

-#### SFTP_USER
+#### PTERODACTYL_RESTART_SLEEPTIME
-> default: ""
+> default: "3"

-The user for the SFTP server.
+How long it will sleep before uploading the new file, giving it time to properly shutdown.

+### Secrets input

-#### SFTP_PASSWORD
+#### PTERODACTYL_KEY
-> default: ""
+> required: "false"

-The password to use for the SFTP server.
+A client pterodactyl API key to use for uploading.

+#### PTERODACTYL_SERVER
+> required: "false"

+The short server id, like `8b67a259` that the file will be uploaded onto.

-#### SFTP_PRIVATE_KEY
+#### PTERODACTYL_URL
-The Private Key to use for the SFTP server.
-Leave this empty to use a password.
+> required: "false"

+The url of the panel, like `localhost.com`.
+Don't include https:// or a slash after the url.

 ## Repository Options
 This will list a bunch of options that allow you to use, for example a custom Garry'd Mod common repository or a custom SourceSDK.